Wellbeing through problem solving and developing positive autism identity

 Information meeting for prospective mentors

-We are holding an information meeting for new mentors on Monday’s at 6 pm.
+We are holding an information meeting for new mentors on 28 August 2023 at 7 pm

-Current Tool Up mentors will be in attendance to share their experience.
+Current mentors will be in attendance to share their experience.